hnarayanan/harishnarayanan.org/README.md

 - Create archetypes for each primary content type on the site
 - Incorporate some taxonomy for the articles (e.g. tags like Devops, Kubernetes, Django) to later start connecting up sets of articles
+- Move in souped-up nginx configuration from the earlier repository
+- Create a sister Ansible repository to setup the personal site?
+- Reintroduce a meta section of the site... or perhaps move relevant information in this README and link to it?